 Egypt has been enveloped in unrest over the presidency of Hosni Mubarak, who has been in power since 1981.
 The protests have been partly inspired by the successful revolution in Tunisia that forced President Zine El Abidine Ben Ali out of power

 after 23 years.
 Facebook, Twitter and social media were key communication tools used by protesters to organize rallies.

-Nilesat, the Egyptian state satellite company has stopped transmitting the signal of Al-Jazeera's primary Arabic language
+Nilesat, the Egyptian state satellite company has stopped transmitting the signal of Al-Jazeera's primary Arabic language channel.

 The Committee to Protect Journalists condemns the actions of Egyptian authorities to disrupt media coverage by Al-Jazeera and calls on them to reverse the decision immediately.